zfranx/LORA/README.md

-sssdsI am editing the README file.
+fsdafsdadfsssdsI am editing the README file.
 Adding some more details about the project description. sup sadsds